-The first three lines calculate a matrix pair <Bmid,Brad> with the property for the comparision in the componentwise sense.
-The next statements first compute an inclusion [C1,C2] of A^Bmid , and then take care of the radius Brad.
+The first three lines calculate a matrix pair ${\tt Smid}, {\tt Brad}{\tt }$ with the property for the comparision in the componentwise sense.
+This elegant way of transforming infimum-supremum representation into midpoint-radius representation in lines 1...3 is due to Oishi (1998).
+The next statements compute first an inclusion [C1,C2] of A^Bmid , and then take care of the radius Brad.
 The number of operations adds to $3n^3$ additions and $3n^3$ multiplications.
 This is 1.5 times more operations than necessary by the traditional implementation because the product of a floating point number and an interval can be performed with two multiplications (and a case distinction), and the interval addition requires two additions anyway.
 However, the following timings will demonstrate the vast improvement in performance of the new approach.

-$$\forall B \in \mathbf{B} : \mathtt{Bmid} - \mathtt{Brad} \leq B \leq \mathtt{Bmid} + \mathtt{Brad}$$
+$\forall B \in \mathbf{B}: \mathtt{Bmid} - \mathtt{Brad} \leq B \leq \mathtt{Bmid} + \mathtt{Brad}$

-The only attempt to improve on the traditional implementation of interval matrix operations was the BIAS approach [5].
-The following table gives the performance in "Miops" for multiplication of an nxn point times an nxn interval matrix for the traditional approach, for the BIAS approach and the above Algorithm 3.1.
+To our knowledge, there was only attempt to improve on the traditional implementation of interval matrix operations, namely the BIAS approach (Knüppel 1994).
+The following table gives the performance in "Miops" for multiplication of an $n \times n$ point times an $n \times n$ interval matrix for the traditional approach, for the BIAS approach and the above Algorithm 1.
 Timing is on a Convex SPP 200.
 Here the the matrix multiplication is counted as $2n^3$ interval operations, and a Miop are 1 Million interval operations.

 Performance [Miops] n=100 n=200 n=500 n=1000

 traditional 6.4 6.4 3.5 3.5

 BIAS 51 49 19 19

-Algorithm 3.1 95 219 142 162
+Algorithm 1 95 219 142 162

-TABLE 3.2.
+Table 2.
 Performance for point matrix times interval matrix

 Obviously there is an immense improvement of performance by the new approach using BLAS routines.
 The decrease of performance of the BIAS library is due to cache misses.
-It could be improved by implementation of blocked algorithms.
-Note that the new Algorithm 3.1 uses BLAS, and therefore it uses blocked algorithms without effort on the part of the user.
-The varying performance of the new Algorithm 3.1 for different dimensions is also due to favourable and less favourable block sizes.
+It could be improved by implementation of blocked algorithms, whereas the new Algorithm 1 uses BLAS, and therefore it uses blocked algorithms without effort on the part of the user.
+The varying performance of the new Algorithm 1 for different dimensions is also due to favourable and less favourable block sizes.

-Another advantage of Algorithm 3.1 is that parallelization comes free of work.
-Just linking the parallel BLAS does the job.
+Another advantage of Algorithm 1 is that parallelization comes free of work, linking the parallel BLAS does the job.
 The BIAS approach can be parallelized as well, however, this has to be done by the user.
 The Convex SPP 200 allows us to use 4 processors, and performance data is as follows (for the traditional approach and the BIAS approach performance does not change unless special algorithms would be implemented).

-Performance [Miops] n=100 n=200 n=500 n=1000 Algorithm 3.1 142 551 397 526
+Performance [Miops] n=100 n=200 n=500 n=1000 Algorithm 1 142 551 397 526

-TABLE 3.3.
-Parallel performance for point matrix times interval matrix
+Table 3.
+Parallel performance for point matrix times interval matrix using 4 processors

-The gain in performance is not too from the magic factor 4.
+Comparing with the last row of Table 2 shows that the gain in performance is, for larger values of n, not too far from the magic factor 4.
 Note that this was achieved by merely linking the parallel BLAS library.

 For the product of two interval matrices we also use an intermediate midpoint-radius representation.
-The performance number are even more impressing than before.
-However, there is a drawback to this, namely, that midpoint-radius product causes an overestimation of the true result whereas the infimum-supremum representation yields the sharp inclusion of the product of two interval matrices.
+The performance numbers are even more impressing than before.
+However, there is a drawback to this, namely, that midpointradius product causes an overestimation of the true result whereas the infimumsupremum representation yields the sharp inclusion of the product of two interval matrices.